RyanKHawkins/RyanKHawkins/README.md

 #### Hello, my name is Ryan Hawkins.
-My new favorite username is F5DevLife, because becoming a software developer will be my fresh start in a second career.
-I've been a correctional officer for the past 16+ years, and now I'm looking for something new that excites me; I believe programming will be a good fit for me.
+My new favorite username is F5DevLife, because becoming a software developer will be my fresh start to a second career.
+I've been a correctional officer for the past 17+ years, and now I'm looking for something new that excites me.

+#### I believe programming will be a good fit for me.

 ### Favorite Languages:
 - Javascript